shubham1894/Data-Science-Portfolio/README.md

 	- [Bot Prediction](https://github.com/shubham1894/Data-Science-Portfolio/blob/main/bot-prediction/BotTraining.ipynb): Building a Model that can detect the Non Human Traffic present on a website.
 This model is based upon Classification problem on Supervised Machine Learning to predict weather the traffic occur on any perticular website is Bot or not.
-The competency challenge hosted by AlmaBetter on [Kaggle](https://www.kaggle.com/competitions/bot-prediction).
+The competency challenge is hosted by AlmaBetter on [Kaggle](https://www.kaggle.com/competitions/bot-prediction).

 - ### Data Analysis and Visualisation